Configure WorkHub for Your Team

 The same six fields (Scheduled Hours, Scheduled Hours per Day, Assignees, Timeline, Status, Color) are available for sub-item mapping.

-Tip Sub-item columns are typically named differently from main-item columns (e.g., "Subitems Timeline" vs. "Timeline").
-Check your board structure in monday.com if you're unsure which columns belong to sub-items.
+Tip Sub-item columns are typically named differently from main-item columns (for example, "Subitems Timeline" vs. "Timeline").
+Check your board structure in monday.com if you are unsure which columns belong to sub-items.

 Display Settings